-In this post on SMART goals for small business I would like to:
+In this post on SMART goals for small business, I would like to:

-- Give a little history of SMART goals
+- Give a little history of SMART goals.

-- Define what SMART goals are
+- Define SMART goals.

-- Lastly, show you how to create SMART goals by offering a FREE template for creating “SMART” goals for your small business
+- Lastly, show you how to create SMART goals by offering a FREE template for creating “SMART” goals for your small business.

-I’ve seen many small businesses struggle with goal setting and the “SMART goals” framework can make the process less painful and much more productive.
+I’ve seen many small businesses struggle with goal setting, and the “SMART goals” framework can make the process less painful and much more productive.
 At the end of the day, it’s all about driving results.

-Let’s get started.
-First a little history.
+Let’s get started—first, a little history.

 A History Of SMART Goals